Interim Support Team: School Year 2019 - 2020

 As an administrator in the lower school, Ms. Rabinowitz-Buchanan is happy to increase her responsibilities and offer support to all lower school teachers and students.
 Ms. RB came to GUS three years ago, after serving as a progressive preschool director for nine years.
 She has a B.A. from Vassar College, an M.A. from Teachers College, Columbia University, and she will receive her Certificate in Early Education Leadership in Winter 2020, through the Zaentz Initiative at the Harvard Graduate School of Education.
 She will join support meetings for students in our younger grades and will also be available when teachers need another set of hands for handling discipline situations.
 Ms. RB is thrilled to continue to develop and lead the GUS Preschool program, to expand her responsibilities and bring her enthusiasm to the elementary grades, and to continue to work with our faculty on curriculum development.

-Maureen Twombly, Mathematics Coordinator
+Maureen Twombly, Interim Director of Instruction, Mathematics Coordinator

 Ms. Twombly is uniquely qualified to take on the role of interim Director of Instruction.
 Currently, as part of her role as Mathematics coordinator, Ms.Twombly serves as supervisor to upper and lower school teachers already.
 In addition, Ms. Twombly has taught 2nd, 3rd, and 5th grade at GUS.
 This experience in both divisions is invaluable to this new position.
 In addition to her new responsibilities, she will continue to supervise mathematic instruction and teach 7th grade math.
 As an educator, she creates a classroom environment that challenges all students and celebrates their efforts and engagement.
 Ms. Twombly is a champion of the growth mindset and is dedicated to GUS’ project based learning philosophy.
 Also important to note, Ms. Twombly makes the best brownies.